 One of the best low impact activities is simply getting out the door and going for a walk, and residents of Daystar have abundant opportunities to do just that, both on and off campus.
 There are surprising benefits to walking every day!

 A great way to get some walking in at Daystar is to have a shopping day.
-All our cottages and apartments are mere minutes from Westwood Village Shopping Center, where you can window shop through dozens of retail outlets on your way to a great cup of coffee.
+All our apartments are mere minutes from Westwood Village Shopping Center, where you can window shop through dozens of retail outlets on your way to a great cup of coffee.

 Turn the other way and you’ll be headed for the natural beauty of Roxhill Park, the headwaters of Longfellow Creek.
 Less than a mile away is Faunteroy Park, with a network of paths and trails that are perfect for hiking, dog-walking or strolling with a friend.
 In fact, Daystar residents are less than a mile from several other lovely parks, including the gorgeous views of Westcrest Park, Lincoln Park and E.C.
 Hughes playground.

 For the enthusiasts, we have a Walking Club that meets regularly for some brisk exercise, good scenery, and socializing.
 Daystar also provides complimentary transportation for the Walking Club’s monthly outing to new nature areas and walking trails.

 The elliptical machine is a no impact exercise that causes minimal strain on the joints, but is nonetheless a great cardio workout.
 It’s also a good exercise for controlling weight and improving balance, while still working the entire body!

 We encourage all elliptical users to stay hydrated, keep a firm grip on the handrails, and pay attention to their heart rates to be safe.
 And if you’re new to this exercise, as with any exercise, start slow!